fastrgv/hbox4/README.md

 * Note that #moves is typically about 5 x #pulls; hence the magic number 5 used to equilibrate measures.
 ------------------------------------------------------------------------------

-Finally, the round robin regimen that includes all 4 measures eventually drops the last 3 measures somewhere near the halfway point since corrals and blocked rooms must be permitted at the end of the reverse game, i.e. near the beginning of a forward game, and because the evaluation of the measures is costly.
+Finally, the round robin regimen that includes all 5 measures eventually drops the last 4 measures somewhere beyond the halfway point since corrals and blocked rooms must be permitted at the end of the reverse game, i.e. near the beginning of a forward game, and because the evaluation of the measures is costly.

 ### Additional algorithmic details

-A nodal configuration description consists of the box layout, the upperleft corner of the puller-corral, as well as the total box pulls, the hungarian estimate of the future box pulls, and the 4 [primary] priority measures.
+A nodal configuration description consists of the box layout, the upperleft corner of the puller-corral, as well as the total box pulls, the hungarian estimate of the future box pulls, and the 5 [primary] priority measures.

-Conceptually, the Splaytree Priority Queue {frontier} contains 4 independent queues, each ordered by one of the 4 priority measures mentioned above.
+Conceptually, the Splaytree Priority Queue {frontier} contains 5 independent queues, each ordered by one of the 5 priority measures mentioned above.
 So if the round-robin parameter is K in {0,1,2,3}, we greedily pop the leading candidate node off of the front of queue #K, thereby deleting it from {frontier}.

 So, in this SingleStepBoxSearch the initial configuration is read, evaluated and pushed into the {frontier} queue.
 But goal and boxes are interchanged because this is a backward search using a "puller" rather than a "pusher".